|Nutritional Guidelines (per serving)|

-In a large bowl, combine the lettuce, toasted pita, cucumber, tomatoes, green peppers, onions, and parsley together.
-Toss gently.
+In a large bowl, combine the lettuce, toasted pita, cucumber, tomatoes, green peppers, onion, parsley and mint leaves together.

 For the Dressing

-In a small bowl combine the garlic, olive oil, lemon juice, mint, salt and pepper.
+In a small bowl combine the garlic, olive oil, lemon juice, salt, and pepper.
 Whisk together well.

-Pour the dressing over the salad and serve.
+Pour the dressing over the salad, garnish with sumac to taste, and serve.